OpenTails/CRUMPET-Android/README.md

 ```
 Also, commands are case insensitive

+Note about Battery Level: the batteries are read charge-wise only when the app asks.
+There is a super-quick flash of any connected LEDS when the reading is done.
+The charge level is returned BATTn with n showing charge.
+If the Tail determines the charge is low, the tail will flash the internal red led.

 We will split the app in to two parts from the Users point of view.

 ### NORMAL MODE